amyngo3/F-Interpreter/README.txt

   - IfExpression
   - LetExpression
   - Variable Expression
-Note: read the eval function to see the arguments
+Note: read the eval function to see the arguments.
+FunctionExpression is currently not added in.

 Example:
 let pSample = BinaryOp(